Belinda Stronach: The Stronach Group

+The Stronach Group's holdings previously included Pimlico Race Course, home of the Preakness Stakes, and Laurel Park Race Course.
+In 2024, the company agreed to transfer ownership of Pimlico to the State of Maryland.
+In 2026, the State of Maryland finalized an $85 million deal to acquire the rights to the Preakness Stakes, and later that year also acquired Laurel Park for conversion into a training center.

 The Stronach Group uses pari-mutuel technology through its subsidiaries AmTote and Xpressbet and is a distributor of horse racing content to audiences through Monarch Content Management.
 Their consumer-facing brand, "1/ST" (pronounced "first"), is a dominant player in North American Thoroughbred horse racing.
-It holds nearly 20% of industry share and, every year, processes over USD $3.2 billion in wagers.
+It holds nearly 20% of industry share and, every year, processes over US$3.2 billion in wagers.

 In response to an increase in incidents of injuries and horse fatalities, Stronach has pushed for reforms focused on horse and rider safety and welfare.

 Other ventures

 On November 9, 2006, Belinda Stronach co-chaired the Millennium Promise Convention in Montreal with Canadian television personality Rick Mercer.
 The event was a national campaign to mobilize Canadians to combat malaria in Africa, a leading cause of death among children in the region.
 Stronach and Mercer co-founded Spread the Net, a charity organization that has raised funds to distribute insecticide-treated bed nets to families in Africa, significantly reducing malaria transmission.

 In 2008, Stronach established The Belinda Stronach Foundation to support initiatives focused on youth, girls, and women's development and health.
 The foundation collaborated with various organizations, including The Tony Blair Faith Foundation, The Clinton Foundation, ONE, and Malaria No More.
 In 2010, the foundation brought the One Laptop Per Child Program to Canada, which has since provided educational technology to approximately 9,000 Indigenous students across Canada.

 That same year, The Belinda Stronach Foundation developed and hosted the G(irls)20 Summit.
 Modeled after the G(20) Summit, The G(irls)20 Summit solicited grassroots ideas on how to reach the Millennium Development Goals (MDGs) that most impact girls and women.
 The G(irls)20 Summit was launched in Toronto in 2010, followed by Paris, France in 2011.
 After the two successful summits, the G(irls)20 Summit became an independent organization following its separation from the foundation known as G(irls)20.

 In May 2012, Anthony Melman and Stronach announced a partnership and established Acasta Capital Inc. Stronach stepped away from Acasta in July 2017.

 Alongside Newmarket Mayor Tony Van Bynen, Stronach established Belinda's Place in 2015.
 Operated by The Salvation Army and the Regional Municipality of York, Belinda's Place is a center for women who are experiencing or at risk of homelessness.

 In February 2016, Stronach, along with business partners Holly Fennell and Canadian marketing executive Beverley Hammond, launched Age Quencher Solutions, a line of all-natural beauty products.
 Belinda Stronach divested herself of her shares in Age Quencher Solutions in late 2017.